onesimus-systems/onesimus-systems.github.io/dandelion/api/v1/logs.md

 - category (string) - String representation of the log's category
 - is_edited (bool) - Has the log been edited, 0 or 1
 - fullname (string) - Name of user who created log
-- canEdit (bool) - Does the user have permission to edit the log (for visual clues only, actual permissions are enforced server-side)
+- can_edit (bool) - Does the user have permission to edit the log (for visual clues only, actual permissions are enforced server-side)

 **Metadata** (not returned if `logid` is used)